-William of Okham (1287-1347) encouraged philosophers not to multiply entities beyond necessity.
+William of Ockham (1287-1347) encouraged philosophers not to multiply entities beyond necessity.
 Hobbes's account of my occurrent sensory states seems preferable just for being less profligate.

-When we consider memory and fantasy, Hobbes's account of mental phenomena is less compelling.
+But when we consider ideas of memory and fantasy, Hobbes's account of mental phenomena is less compelling.

 Hobbes must account for mental states which are not obviously caused by transfers of momentum from objects to our senses, as when we are thinking about something that happened yesterday, or ten years ago.
 Besides our faculties of memory and fantasy, Hobbes also needs to account for our ability to deduce new ideas by reasoning.